Skip to content

 • Or has been granted legal parental rights through a court order

-In these cases, the stepfather would have the same rights and responsibilities as a biological parent, including the following:
+In these cases, the stepfather would have the same rights and responsibilities as a biological parent, including:

 • The right to decide about the child’s upbringing